Fake projective planes

-2mm \ni{\bf 7.3.} To find better upper bounds for $d$, $D_k$ and $D_{\ell}$, we will make use of improved lower bounds for $R_{\ell}/w_{\ell}$ for totally complex number fields given in [F], Table 2.
+\ni{\bf 7.3.} To find good upper bounds for $d$, $D_k$ and $D_{\ell}$, we will make use of improved lower bounds for $R_{\ell}/w_{\ell}$ for totally complex number fields given in [F], Table 2.
 We reproduce below the part of this table which we will use in this paper.

 We also note here that except for totally complex sextic fields of discriminants

 and totally complex quartic fields of discriminants $R_{\ell}/w_{\ell}$ is bounded from below by $1/8$ for every number field $\ell$, see [F], Theorem B$'$.